openvinotoolkit/model_server/docs/python_support/quickstart.md

 In this quickstart you will create a servable with a single custom Python code that will expect a string and return the same string, but all in uppercase.

+Check out the [documentation](reference.md) to learn more about this feature.

 To achieve that let's follow the steps:
 1. Prepare Docker Image And Workspace
 2. Write Python Code For The Server